 In the process of developing the Wilhelm Raceworks big brake kit, I have calculated the brake bias of numerous combinations of rotors, calipers, proportioning valves, pad friction values, etc. In the interest of better explaining why I make certain recommendations, the results of some of those calculations are outlined below.
 The optimal bias range shown in green was calculated assuming a 3000lb MR2 with 42/58 weight distribution and a cg height of 18".
 Optimal bias shifts forward as deceleration rate increases due to weight transfer, producing the upward slope on the graph.
 The white area indicates excessively forward bias that is likely to significantly compromise braking by under utilizing the rear brakes, while the orange area indicates bias that is too far rearward and is likely to cause the rear brakes to lock up first, a situation that is very likely to cause a spin.
 The line between the green and orange areas is the theoretically ideal bias, but it is nearly impossible to hit that line perfectly at all deceleration rates, so a few percent forward is generally best.
 Notice that at 1g deceleration, the optimal front bias on the MR2 (or any car with a rear weight bias) is about 61%.
 This means that the rear brakes should be doing almost 40% of the work!
 This makes rear brake upgrades and optimizing brake bias even more important on a mid or rear engine car than on a typical front engine car.

 The OEM '93+ MR2 Turbo brake system is often held up as the gold standard for MR2 brakes.
 The graph below shows the theoretically optimal brake bias for a MKII MR2 at various deceleration rates, along with the bias for the OEM '93+ Turbo brake system.
-The OEM bias curves are based on .3µ (coefficient of friction) pads.
-I also plotted the effect of switching to higher friction .45µ brake pads.
+The OEM bias curve in blue is based on .3µ (coefficient of friction) pads.
+I also plotted the effect of switching to higher friction .45µ brake pads in yellow.
 Since they generate more brake torque for a given brake system pressure, the proportioning valve "engages" later, causing the brake bias to shift rearward.
 As you can see with lower friction pads the OEM bias is very good, crossing into the danger zone only above 1.1g, a region unlikely to be entered by most cars (particularly on typical street tires).
 However, installing higher friction pads has the potential to move the bias too far rearward, leading to potential rear lockup above about .9g deceleration.

 Big Brake Kits